 Consultant Life - What it looks like during a pandemic.

 Lockdowns in many countries have gradually started lifting.
 However, life is still far from normal.
 Personally, it feels a little weird – it’s an eerie calm sort of feeling.
 There has never been a lockdown in Hong Kong and though bars and cinemas have resumed operations, I will say that life is not the same as it was pre Covid-19, and it probably won’t ever be.
 Getting your temperature checked before entering any premises, not being let into cafes or restaurants without a mask, worrying about makeup transferring onto my mask, not being able to hug family and friends I’m meeting after what feels likes a year (side note: I love hugs!) is all part of the new normal we’re adjusting to.
-We’re all experiencing ups and downs and it’s a very natural experience.
+We’re all experiencing ups and downs and it’s a very natural feeling.
 It’s also great to hear that you’re not alone.
 So, this month, we’ve been checking in with our legal consultants here at KorumLegal, who are dispersed across the globe, to see how they’re doing.
 They have shared their ups and downs as well as tips on how they’ve been powering through.

 Lissa Montisano-Koen – USA